gvwilson/sdxpy/src/perf/index.md

 ---
 syllabus:
--   Create abstract base classes to specify interfaces.
+-   Create abstract classes to specify interfaces.
 -   Store two-dimensional data as rows or as columns.
 -   Use reflection to match data to function parameters.
 -   Measure performance to evaluate engineering tradeoffs.